Lorite/lorite-personal-website-obsidian-quartz/docs/advanced/publish-sync.md

 - `--ignore` (`-i`): extra glob patterns to skip while scanning.
 - `--no-clean`: keep existing files in the destination instead of wiping it first.

-> The script mirrors the behavior described in [this Obsidian → Quartz sync guide](https://umwelt.dineshnatesan.com/wiki/Obsidian-Quartz-sync): it only copies notes with `publish: true`, honors an optional `path` override, and copies any assets explicitly listed in the frontmatter `assets` array.
+> The script mirrors the behavior described in [this Obsidian → Quartz sync guide](https://umwelt.dineshnatesan.com/wiki/Obsidian-Quartz-sync): it only copies notes with `publish: true`, honors an optional `path` override, and copies any assets it finds referenced in the note content.

 ## 3) Build Quartz from the filtered folder